We only use essential cookies to ensure the correct operation of the website.

 c.
 Responsibility Framework

-All individuals and entities engaging with CHiwi, including, but not limited to, grant applicants, recipients, research partners, collaborators, and donors, are solely responsible for complying with all applicable legal, financial, regulatory, and institutional obligations.
-CHiwi assumes no liability for any actions, omissions, representations, or consequences, direct or indirect, arising from such engagements.
-Responsibility for due diligence, risk assessment, and compliance rests entirely with the stakeholder.
+All individuals and entities engaging with CHiwi in the context of the Space Grant Program are responsible for complying with applicable legal, financial, regulatory, and institutional obligations.
+To the fullest extent permitted by applicable Swiss law, CHiwi assumes no liability for any actions, omissions, representations, or consequences arising from such engagements.
+Responsibility for due diligence, risk assessment, and compliance rests primarily with the respective individual or entity.

 II.
 Legal Considerations

-CHiwi is committed to maintaining the highest legal and professional standards in all its activities, ensuring that its grant-making process and research support initiatives are conducted with integrity, law abiding, and fairness.
-All applications will be treated in accordance with professional standards, with decisions communicated clearly and all considerations addressed throughout the evaluation process.
-CHiwi upholds a strong commitment to equal opportunity and non-discrimination, evaluating all applications solely on merit, scientific value, and alignment with its mission.
+CHiwi is committed to maintaining the highest legal and professional standards in all its activities, ensuring that its grant-making process and research support initiatives are conducted with integrity, compliance with applicable Swiss law, and fairness.
+All applications will be treated in accordance with professional standards, subject to Section 2.1, decisions communicated in accordance with CHiwi's sole discretion as outlined in Section 5.
+CHiwi upholds a strong commitment to equal opportunity and non-discrimination, evaluating all applications primarily on merit, scientific value, and alignment with its mission.

 a.
 Non-Enforceability

 While CHiwi is firmly committed to the principles of integrity, fairness, and non-discrimination, these statements reflect CHiwi’s commitments and internal policies.
-They do not create any contractual rights or entitlements, nor shall they be construed as legally binding obligations enforceable in any court of law or legal proceeding.
-CHiwi’s decisions regarding grant applications and related matters are final and not subject to legal appeal or judicial review.
+They do not create any contractual rights or entitlements and shall not be construed as legally binding obligations enforceable in any court of law.
+CHiwi’s decisions regarding grant applications and the application process and procedures are final and not subject to legal appeal or judicial review.

 III.
 Data Confidentiality

-CHiwi acknowledges the importance of data confidentiality and is committed to treating all information received from applicants, grant recipients, and partners with full awareness of its sensitive nature.
-CHiwi will handle all data in accordance with Swiss data protection laws and best practices, ensuring that information is used solely for the purposes for which it was provided.
+CHiwi acknowledges the importance of data confidentiality and is committed to treating all information received from all individuals and entities engaging with CHiwi in the context of the Space Grant Program as sensitive nature.
+CHiwi will handle all data in accordance with Swiss data protection laws ensuring that information is used solely for the purposes for which it was provided.

-While CHiwi takes appropriate measures to safeguard confidential information, it does not assume liability for any unauthorized access, data breaches, or third-party misuse beyond its reasonable control.
-Applicants and recipients are responsible for ensuring that any confidential or sensitive data shared with CHiwi complies with applicable legal and security requirements.
-CHiwi will not disclose or share personal or project-related data with unauthorized parties unless required by law or with the explicit consent of the concerned party, or when such disclosure is made to individuals or entities involved in the evaluation or administration of the process, in accordance with the need-to-know principle and for purposes CHiwi deems necessary.
+While CHiwi takes appropriate measures to safeguard confidential information, it does not assume liability, to the extent permitted by law, for any unauthorized access, data breaches, or third-party misuse beyond its reasonable control.
+All individuals and entities engaging with CHiwi in connection with the Space Grant Program are responsible for ensuring that any confidential or sensitive data they provide to CHiwi complies with applicable legal and security requirements.
+CHiwi will not disclose or share personal or project-related data with unauthorized parties unless required by law, or with the explicit consent of the concerned party, or where disclosure is reasonably necessary for the evaluation or administration of the Space Grant Program, on a need-to-know basis.

 IV.
 Intellectual Property Rights